jpbecotte/bridge-agreements/conventions/michaels.md

 - Opener is 1st or 2nd place.
 - Opener is 3rd or 4th place.
 - Must have 8-11tpts or 16+ tpts.
-- Must have 5-5 or 5-4 when non-vulnerable.
+- Must have 5-5 when vulnerable or 5-4 when non-vulnerable.
 - When balancing

 ## When NOT to use